January 13, 2022

 Estimated reading time: 4 minutes

-Canada’s PM calls for climate disclosure in finance, but is it all talk?
+Canada’s PM calls for climate-disclosure in finance

 Canada’s Prime Minister, Justin Trudeau, did not mince his words last month in a letter to Canada’s Deputy Prime Minister and Minister of Finance, Chrystia Freeland.
 In the letter, Trudeau makes a firm commitment to tackling climate change and calls for climate-related financial disclosures.
 “The science is clear” he writes, “we must not only continue taking real climate action, we must also move faster and go further”.

 These are strong words from the Canadian PM, who has set ambitious climate-related targets for the country in the past few months.
 Within the letter to Freeland, Trudeau goes on to ask that she “achieves results for Canadians” by meeting a number of commitments.
 Of those (nearly 40) commitments, one pertains to climate-related disclosures.
 He asks that Freeland: